matter-labs/zksync-lite-docs/docs/faq/tutorials.md

 </p>
 <br>

-7. The funds should be in your designated wallet from step 4 within 24 hours and can be see under "Internal Txns" on [Etherscan](https://etherscan.io/).
+7. The funds should be in your wallet within 24 hours and can be see under "Internal Txns" on [Etherscan](https://etherscan.io/).
 - If you do not see your funds within 24 hours, please email us at withdraw@zksync.io with the following information:
-  - 1. Your zkSync address from step 4.
+  - 1. Your zkSync address from step 1.
-  - 2. The amount and token.
+  - 2. The token and the amount.
-  - 3. The Ethereum Transaction Hash from Etherscan from step 6.
+  - 3. The Ethereum transaction hash of the fee payment.
 <br>
 <p align="center">
 <img src="https://github.com/matter-labs/zksync-docs/blob/c669e44d9e3d2be3eb1b5935984578903d647bb8/docs/images/int-txns.png">
 </p>
 <br>